carbonplan/offsets-db-data/docs/data-processing.md

 ### Why This Matters

-Without beneficiary harmonization, the same entity might appear under multiple names, making it difficult to accurately analyze which entities are retiring the most credits.
+Without harmonization, the same entity might appear under multiple names, making it difficult to accurately analyze which entities are retiring the most credits.
-This harmonization allows for more accurate aggregation of retirement data by beneficiary.
+This harmonization allows for more accurate aggregation of retirement data by user.

 ```{note}
 The harmonizaton process can be toggled on or off via the  `harmonize_beneficiary_info` parameter of the `process_{registry_abbreviation}_credits` functions.